 ADAT Scale Scores.
-Descriptive statistics for 2022 ADAT scale scores are provided in the table below.
+Descriptive statistics for ADAT scale scores are provided in the table below.
 ADAT scale scores can range from 200 to 800.

-Descriptive statistics for ADAT scale scores: 2022 (612 administrations)
+Descriptive statistics for ADAT scale scores: 2023 (715 administrations) --

-Scale Type Scale Mean SD Min Max Composite ADAT Overall (ADAT) 492.1 78.4 250 720 Biomedical Sciences (BIO) 498.3 97.2 220 800 Discipline Clinical Sciences (CLI) 486.7 78.5 200 720 Discipline Data, Research Interpretation, & Evidence Based 489.8 97.6 200 800 Dentistry (DRI) I
+Scale Type Scale Mean SD Min Max Composite ADAT Overall (ADAT) 486.0 77.3 220 720 Biomedical Sciences (BIO) 489.4 98.1 200 800 Discipline Clinical Sciences (CLI) 485.3 78.8 220 770 Data, Research Interpretation, & Evidence Based 480.1 92.9 200 800 Dentistry (DRI)

-Frequency distributions for the four ADAT scales from 2022 are presented in Appendix A1.
+Frequency distributions for the four ADAT scales are presented in Appendix A1.
 The horizontal axis of the figure shows the range of possible ADAT scale scores (200 to 800), the left vertical axis shows the number of times each scale score was observed, and the right vertical axis shows the cumulative percentile associated with each scale score (superimposed in black line on the graph).
-Frequency distributions for the four scales for the 2018 through 2022 calendar years are presented in Appendix A2.
+Frequency distributions for the four scales for the past five calendar years are presented in Appendix A2.
 The graphs are interpreted the same as the current year graph, but a larger sample size is used.

-2022 ADAT Percentiles.
-Appendix B1 presents the percentiles associated with scores on each ADAT scale, based on the 612 ADAT administrations in 2022.
-For each scale and scale score in Appendix B1, the corresponding scale score percentile can be interpreted as the percentage of ADAT 2022 candidates who achieved that scale score or lower.
-If a given scale score corresponds to a percentile of 88, for example, then 88% of ADAT 2022 candidates achieved that scale score or lower.
+ADAT Percentiles.
+Appendix B1 presents the percentiles associated with scores on each ADAT scale based on the most recent year of administration, while Appendix B2 presents this information for the most recent five years combined.
+For each scale and scale score in Appendices B1 and B2, the corresponding scale score percentile can be interpreted as the percentage of candidates who achieved that scale score or lower in the indicated timeframe.
+If a given scale score corresponds to a percentile of 88, for example, then 88% of candidates achieved that scale score or lower.